import-js/eslint-plugin-import/docs/rules/no-unused-modules.md

 This rule takes the following option:

 - `src`: an array with files/paths to be analyzed.
-It only for applies for unused exports
+It only for applies for unused exports.
+Defaults to `process.cwd()`, if not provided
 - `ignore`: an array with files/paths to be ignored.
 It only for applies for unused exports
 - `missingExports`: if `true`, files without any exports are reported
-- `unusedExports`: if `true`, exports without any usage are reported
+- `unusedExports`: if `true`, exports without any usage within other modules are reported.

 ### Example for missing exports